QazmoQwerty/trex/docs/trex-spec.md

 ..              |   range
-and             |   logical and or              |   logical or
+and             |   logical and or              |   logical or in              |   positive membership test not in          |   negative membership test

 The operands of the numeric operators, as well as the right operand of the string multiplication operator, MUST be convertible to a number.